What is Muslim skincare and Halal beauty?

 Remove your makeup and sun cream with this cleansing oil formulated with only eight botanical oils; it gets rid of all the dirt and impurities without the need to scrub your face as it breaks down the makeup applied.

-A non-foaming gel cleanser that gently cleanses the skin without damaging the skins natural protective barrier.
+A non-foaming gel cleanser formulated with 8 types of Hyaluronic acid, it gently cleanses the skin without damaging the skins natural protective barrier.